dherik/ddd-golang-project/README.md

 Below is the extensive list of items that are implemented in the project that I classified as essential for a good Go project and make the developer's life easier as possible.
 As mentioned before, there are still many things to be adjusted, so consider that this project is always evolving.

 - Using Docker Compose to facilitate development
-- Simple step to have the service up and running in the developer machine
+- Simple steps to have the service up and running in the developer machine
-- Organized README.md file with all the necessary information to run and test the project
+- Organized `README.md` file with all the necessary information to run and test the project
 - Unit tests
-- Integration tests using the testify to control test scenarios and TestContainers to set up the database
+- Integration tests using the testify to control test scenarios and TestContainers to set up the infrastructure (Postgres and RabbitMQ)
 - You can execute integration tests directly from your favorite IDE, as all necessary setup configurations are embedded within the code.
-- REST API endpoints following market standards (using plural nouns, avoiding verbs, employing hierarchy, adopting correct standards for representing dates, etc.)
+- REST API endpoints following best practice standards (using plural nouns, avoiding verbs, employing hierarchy, adopting correct standards for representing dates, etc.)
 - Secure endpoints with authentication (JWT)
 - Using [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/)
 - Use of structured logging using Go `slog`
-- Very well organized Makefile
+- Very well organized `Makefile`
-- Versioned files with the collection of endpoints, ready to import on [Bruno](https://www.usebruno.com)
+- Versioned files with the [collection of endpoints](docs/bruno/), ready to import on [Bruno](https://www.usebruno.com)
 - `launch.json` file for Visual Studio Code already configured for debugging the application
 - Use of short names for Go packages
 - Use of dependency injection pattern